fcorowe/franciscorowe.github.io/content/courses/example/overview.md

 To install R, go to http://www.r-project.org/ > CRAN > select *mirror* site > and download and install the version relevant to your computer.

 To install RStudio go to http://www.rstudio.com and download the relevant *Installer for supported platforms*.

+## Feedback

+Written feedback on the summative assignment will be provided within three working weeks of the submission deadline.

+Verbal feedback on understandings of all module material will be provided during lectures and labs sessions if requested.
+Students will also be offered the opportunity for one-to-one feedback, should they require it.